alwinb/html-parser/README.md

 As of version 0.10.0 the general architecture is that of a modular push parser.
 The parsing pipleline is set up as follows, with input flowing from right-to-left:

-TreeBuilder  ⥦  Parser  ⥦  Preprocessor  ⥦  Lexer  ⟵  input
+TreeBuilder  ⥦  Parser  ⥦  Preprocessor  ⥦  Tokeniser  ⟵  input

 The Parser and the Preprocessor share a common _TokenHandler_ interface